Nick-Gabe/coding-challenges/README.md

 This is a repository to store coding challenges and my solutions to them.

+I know it isn't recommended to add comments inside code because it should speak for itself, but I added anyways incase someones new reading this and don't get all methods or other things used.

 ### 🏁 Testing
 For testing the challenges, I chose using Jest, since it is relly good at unitary tests.